AMCN41R/harness/README.md

 Harness is a .NET library designed to manage the state of a Mongo database during testing.

 ## About
-Harness is designed to aid unit and integration testing by putting a Mongo database in a known state at the beginning of test, or suite of tests.
+Harness is designed to aid unit and integration testing by putting a Mongo database in a known state at the beginning of a test, or suite of tests.
 The framework allows you to control your code’s dependency on a Mongo database, therefore increasing test consistency and repeat-ability.

 Harness is an open source project, licensed under the [MIT License](https://github.com/AMCN41R/Harness/blob/dev/LICENSE)

 Harness was inspired by [NDBUnit](https://github.com/NDbUnit/NDbUnit).

 ## Getting Harness
-Harness is availble on [nuget](https://www.nuget.org/packages/Harness/1.0.0) and can be installed with...
+Harness is availble on [nuget](https://www.nuget.org/packages/Harness) and can be installed with...
 ```
 Install-Package Harness
 ```